 NOTES ON THE EDWARD BERNAYS CASE 2

 In the papers of psychoanalyst Dr. A.A.
-Brill, who trained with Freud in his youth, located at the Butler Library of Columbia University, I encountered hand written fragments Brill's rather extensive writings and research for an unpublished Psychoanalytical Case Study, labeled The Bernays Case.
-In this we find all the elements of a patient case study in the manner of Brill’s mentor Sigmund Freud, including the Session Notes in Brill's hand, and psychological theory building in relation to the case.
+Brill, who trained with Freud in his youtH, located at the Butler Library of Columbia University, I encountered unpublished hand written fragments for an unpublished Psychoanalytical Case Study, labeled The Bernays Case.
+In this we find all the elements of a patient case study in the manner of Brill’s mentor Sigmund Freud, including the Session Notes in Brill's hand, followed by psychological theory building and speculAtive psychological knowledge production in relation to the case.

 The parallel perceptual fractures generated by Bernays's own Public Relations practices on the one hand, and the analyst, analysand, analysis dynamic involving Brill and Bernays on the other, is at the center of this project.